BoyoChen/Climate-Trends-of-TC-Revealed-by-DL/README.md

 <experiment_path>:

-# CNN intensity estimation
+# CNN TC size estimation
-experiments/regressor_experiments/reproduce_CNN-TC.yml
+experiments/IR_only/History_IR1.yml

-# CNN-GAN intensity estimation
+# CNN-GAN TC size estimation
-experiments/GAN_experiments/five_stage_training_fix_target_m2n.yml
+experiments/IR_VIS/History_3_stage_VIS_stage1.yml

-# polar CNN size estimation
+experiments/IR_VIS/History_3_stage_VIS_stage2.yml
-experiments/regressor_experiments/polar_coordinate/polar_coordinate_R34.yml
+experiments/IR_VIS/History_3_stage_VIS_stage3.yml

 ```

-***Notice that on the very first execution, it will download and extract the dataset before saving it into a folder "TCIR_data/".
+***Notice that on the very first execution, it will download and extract the dataset before saving it into a folder "TCSA_data_2004_2018/".
-This demands approximately 80GB space on disk as well as about 20 min preprocessing time, please be patient. :D***
+This demands approximately 19GB space on disk as well as about 20 min preprocessing time, please be patient. :D***

 ### Some usful aguments